Skip to content

 What matters most

-• WebSocket for live kline, orderbook, and trades
+• WebSocket is used for live kline, orderbook, and trades streams.

 Constructor Configuration